Jill Vedder: Philanthropy

 After retiring from modeling, McCormick turned to activism.
-She is the co-founder and Vice-Chairman of the EB Research Partnership, a non-profit organization dedicated to finding a cure for the genetic skin disorder Epidermolysis bullosa.
-McCormick was childhood friends with Ryan Fullmer, whose son, Michael, was born with EB.
-McCormick along with her husband Eddie Vedder, Ryan Fullmer and his wife Heather, founded Heal EB.
-In 2014, they merged Heal EB with the Jackson Gabriel Research Foundation to create the EB Research Partnership.
-The foundation hosts several annual fundraising events and have raised over U$25 million to fund research to find a cure for EB.
+She is the co-founder, with her husband Eddie Vedder, and chairwoman of the EB Research Partnership, a non-profit organization dedicated to finding a cure for the genetic skin disorder Epidermolysis bullosa.
+McCormick had a childhood friend whose son was born with EB.
+The foundation hosts several annual fundraising events and have raised over U$75million to fund research to find a cure for EB.

 McCormick is an ambassador for Global Citizen, an organization committed to ending extreme poverty by 2030.
-She is also active with the Vitalogy Foundation, which supports the efforts of non-profit organizations doing commendable work in the fields of community health, the environment, arts & education and social change.
+She is also active with the Vitalogy Foundation, which supports the efforts of non-profit organizations doing work in the fields of community health, the environment, arts & education and social change.
 She also supports "Moms Demand Action" on their fight against gun violence and the NRA.

 Since 2012, McCormick supports "Every Mother Counts", a non-profit that is working to make pregnancy and childbirth safe for every mother in the U.S. and around the world.
 In 2017 and 2018, McCormick competed in a half-marathon on behalf of Team Every Mother Counts to raise awareness and funds.
 She is also a supporter of Planned Parenthood.

 In 2013, along with her sisters Denise and Ashley, Jill formed "Babes Against Brain Cancer", a charity that focuses on helping people with Glioblastoma Multiforme.

 On November 18, 2020, EB Research Partnership co-founders Jill and Eddie Vedder presented the inaugural Venture Into Cures, a virtual event featuring stories about individuals and families living with Epidermolysis Bullosa (EB) and raised funds for research toward a cure for EB and other rare diseases.
 Jill was also an executive producer of the show, that also featured some of the couple's celebrity friends educating viewers about EB.